deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 ## Adding CloudStatic nodes to a cluster

-For the VMs, you want to add to a cluster as nodes, add in the metadata (Edit VM -> Metadata) key `node-network-cidr` with value equal to the cluster `nodeNetworkCIDR`.
+For VMs that you want to add to the cluster as nodes, add the `node-network-cidr` key to the metadata (Edit VM -> Metadata) with a value equal to the cluster's `nodeNetworkCIDR`.

-You can find out `nodeNetworkCIDR` using the command:
+You can find out the `nodeNetworkCIDR` of the cluster using the command below:

 ```shell
 kubectl -n kube-system get secret d8-provider-cluster-configuration -o json | jq --raw-output '.data."cloud-provider-cluster-configuration.yaml"' | base64 -d | grep '^nodeNetworkCIDR'